Tennessee Republicans pass a map to break up the state's lone Democratic House seat

 Thursday's legislative votes came amid protests at the state capitol, and after a walkout by Democrats.

-State Rep. Justin Pearson, a Memphis Democrat, called the new district maps "racist tools of white supremacy" in House testimony.
+State Rep. Justin Pearson, a Memphis Democrat who had been challenging Cohen in a primary, called the new district maps "racist tools of white supremacy."

 Tennessee GOP lawmakers defended the new map, saying their goal is partisan, to send an all-Republican delegation to Washington, D.C.